In December 2012, a Garden Grove man by the name of Sinh Vinh Ngo Nguyen (of Vietnamese descent) went to Syria.

 It alleges that Nguyen lied about various things in his passport application, such as his “name, age, his date of birth, his place of birth, his parents’ names, his parents’ place of birth, and falsely answered “no” to whetherer he had ever applied for or been issued with a US passport book”.

 In December 2013, after initially “firmly” pleading not guilty to the charges, he finally pleaded guilty to them all in a plea agreement in which he admitted planning to to to Pakistan and train some 30 al-Qa’eda fighters for 5-6 weeks, who would then go on to ambush coalition forces.

 On June 30th 2014, Nguyen was sentenced to 13 years in prison for attempting to aid al-Qa’eda; it was very specifically mentioned that he used Facebook and other online methods in order to try to reach out to the group, which could refer to how he came into contact with the informer.

-Many things are unclear, but the following is clear: the FBI preyed on a man who is highly likely to have had a mental disorder, turning into another made-up “terrorist” in order to keep the public in a perpetual state of fear, as is their ongoing strategy directed specifically at the Muslim community.
+Many things are unclear, but the following is clear: by their own account the FBI preyed on a man who (according to their own government) had a mental disorder, turning him into another made-up “terrorist” in order to keep the public in a perpetual state of fear, as is their ongoing strategy directed specifically at the Muslim community.

-Not only did this informant seemingly suggest the whole plan to a man who seems to have been on the schizophrenic spectrum, but also advised him to commit passport fraud.
-Where are the informer’s charges of lying on a passport application, and manipulation of a US citizen?
+Not only did this informant, if we are to believe this story, suggest the whole plan to a man who was possibly on the schizophrenic spectrum, but also advised him to commit passport fraud.
+Where are the informer’s charges of lying on a passport application and manipulation of a US citizen?
 Everything was done under his supervision.
-However, if Nguyen agreed to aid al-Qa’eda then a measure of blame has to fall on him too.

 The opening of an October 2013 news article on Fox News speaks volumes: